 Many of the most popular and memorable silver age radio storytelling has been horror- or suspense-based, which only serves to highlight the niche that Adventures in Odyssey has carved out for a specific, Evangelical Christian audience.
 Odyssey is designed to be “values-based” entertainment; created by Focus on the Family in November 21, 1987, and continuing to air in syndication on many American and overseas radio stations, this show’s longevity may as yet rival BBC drama The Archers.
-It’s also a particular favorite of Vice President Mike Pence, who has described listening to it with his family on long road trips.
+It’s also a particular favorite of former US vice president Mike Pence, who has described listening to it with his family on long road trips.